-& Definitions 1B-32 Number of policies issued during the period where age of insured at issue was <65 (only applies to ICVP).
-1B-33 Number of policies issued during the period where age of insured at issue was age 65 and over (only applies to ICVP).
+[a Definitions 1B-33 Number of policies issued during the period where age of insured at issue was age 65 and over (only applies to ICVP).
 1B-34 Number of complaints received directly from any person or entity other than the DOI.
 1B-35 Number of death claims closed with payment, during the period, within 30 days from the date the claim was received (include claims where the final decision was payment in full, and full payment was made within 30 days from when the claim was received).
 1B-36 Number of death claims closed with payment, during the period, within 31-60 days from the date the claim was received (include claims where the final decision was payment in full, and full payment was made within 31-60 days from when the claim was received).
 1B-37 Number of death claims closed with payment, during the period, beyond 60 days from the date the claim was received (include claims where the final decision was payment in full, and full payment was not made within 60 days from when the claim was received).
 1B-38 Number of death claims closed with payment, during the period, within 30 days from the date of due proof of loss (include claims where the final decision was payment in full, and full payment was made within 30 days from when the date of due proof of loss occurred).
 1B-39 Number of death claims closed with payment, during the period, within 31-60 days from the date of due proof of loss (include claims where the final decision was payment in full, and full payment was made within 31-60 days from when the date of due proof of loss occurred).
 1B-40 Number of death claims closed with payment, during the period, beyond 60 days from the date of due proof of loss (include claims where the final decision was payment in full, and full payment was not made within 60 days from when the date of due proof of loss occurred).
 1B-41 Number of death claims denied, resisted or compromised during the period.
 1B-42 Number of Death Claims Closed with Payment During the Period, which Occurred within the Contestability Period 1B-43 Number of death claims denied during the period, which occurred within the contestability period.
 1B-44 Total number of death claims received during the period (include any claim received during the period as determined by the first date the claim was opened on the company system).
 1B-45 Number of lawsuits open at the beginning of the period.
-1B- 4 6 Number of lawsuits opened during the period.
+1B-46 Number of lawsuits opened during the period.
 1B-47 Number of lawsuits closed during the period.
+1B-48 Number of lawsuits closed during the period with consideration for the customer.

-1B-48 8 Number of lawsuits closed during the period with consideration for the custome 1B-49 Number of lawsuits open at the end of the period.
+1B-49 Number of lawsuits open at the end of the period.

-Schedule 1C - Individual Life Cash Value (ICVP) and Non-Cash Value (INCVP) Products with MCAS Accelerated Underwriting vs. Other Than MCAS Accelerated Underwriting Breakout
+Schedule 1C-Individual Life Cash Value (ICVP) and Non-Cash Value (INCVP) Products with MCAS Accelerated Underwriting vs. Other Than MCAS Accelerated Underwriting Breakout

-Olluciw Dide witting breakout ID Description 1C-50 Total number of new policies issued by the company during the period.
+1C-50 Total number of new policies issued by the company during the period.
 1C-51 Number of policies applied for during the period.
 1C-52 Number of free looks during the period.
 1C-53 Number of policies in-force at the end of the period (the number of active policies that the company has outstanding at the end of the reporting period).
 1C-54 Dollar amount of direct premium during the period.
 1C-55 Dollar amount of insurance issued during the period (face amount).
 1C-56 Dollar amount of insurance in-force at the end of the period (face amount).